 Jerry has brought the power of traditional music to audiences all across the continent.
 He’s been a mainstay of the Mystic Seaport Sea Music Festival since 1984, and has sung performed from California to Maine.
 He was on the faculty of the Meadowlark Music Camp for 14 years, and has released several recordings.
 A songwriter, too, he follows the tradition for inspiration, creating future folk songs.

 Raised on a small farm in Spokane, Washington, Joy Adams began playing the cello at age 15 and is a graduate of the Eastman School of Music.
 Despite a string of classical adventures that included winning Musicfest Northwest, attending the Aspen Music Festival, soloing with the Spokane Symphony, and touring with the Selden String Quartet, Joy ultimately returned to her roots, joining an old-time band, the Windsor Folk Family, during her last year at Eastman.
 Recipient of a Mancini Fellowship at the Frost School of Music (where she also taught bluegrass songwriting, contemporary improvisation, and led the Frost Fiddle Band), Joy completed her Doctorate in 2016.
-She teaches for the American Music System and Denver School of the Arts, and has been on the faculty of fiddle camps in Boston, Charleston, Maine, Connecticut, New York City, and Sandpoint, Idaho.
-She has made over a dozen concerto appearances and has shared the stage with major artists such as Bruce Hornsby, Ben Folds, Bobby McFerrin, and Chick Corea.
-Recent highlights include releasing Trifecta, a CD of Indian fusion music, publishing Fiddle Club Favorites for the Cello, touring the Northwest with fiddle-cello duo Half Pelican, and performing at the 2017 Big Sky Big Grass festival with Darol Anger and the Furies.
+She teaches for the American Music System and Denver School of the Arts, and has been on the faculty of fiddle camps in Boston, Charleston, Maine, Connecticut, NYC, Idaho, Colorado, and continues to present workshops around the country.
+She has made over a dozen concerto appearances with orchestra and has shared the stage with major artists such as Bruce Hornsby, Ben Folds, Bobby McFerrin, Chic Corea, and Gloria Estefan.
+Recent highlights include releasing Trifecta, a CD of Indian fusion music, publishing Fiddle Club Favorites for the cello, presenting at the 2017 APME conference, becoming a Codabow ambassador, touring the Southwest with fiddle-cello duo Half Pelican, and performing throughout the country with Darol Anger and the Furies.
+She maintains a busy career as a session musician, and you can hear her all over the soundtrack of the recent Netflix showGodless.
 In her spare time, Joy enjoys eating pie and climbing on things.